keegankb93/dr_sprite_fusion/README.md

 ## Disclaimer

-This is an early version.
-There are probably bugs, missing features, and performance optimizations that have not been implemented yet.
+There may be bugs, edge cases and potential performance optimizations that can still be made.
+Feel free to create an issue and I'll take a look or if you have a solution feel free to make a pull request.

 ## Installation